netlify/angular-runtime/README.md

 ### Manual Installation

-If you need to pin this plugin to a specific version or if you are using Server-Side Rendering with Angular 19 or Angular 20, you will need to install the plugin manually.
+If you need to pin this plugin to a specific version or if you are using Server-Side Rendering with Angular 19+, you will need to install the plugin manually.

 Install it via your package manager: